navigation

 I genuinely wanted to taste that, but I quickly found that I can’t ... everything well, just tastes like coffee!

 I’ve tried the usual advice.
 No milk, no sweeteners, no sugar.
-I’ve read that the drip method, or the Luxe function on this specific machine, is one of the best ways to bring out those more delicate flavours, so that’s how I’ll do all of these.
+I’ve read that the drip method (the Luxe function on this specific machine), is one of the best ways to bring out those more delicate flavours, so that’s how I’ll do all of these.

 I’m going to treat this like I would a beer review, but slower, and a bit more methodical.
 I’m going to test strength, grind size, temperature, and even the water I’m using.

-When I can get it, I tend to stick to Vemondo Barista Oat ‘Milk’ from Lidl, but if not it will alwasy be a comparable barista oat milk.
+When I can get it, I tend to stick to Vemondo Barista Oat ‘Milk’ from Lidl, but if I will use a comparable barista oat milk.

 Calcium: 73.8 mg/l